F-Stack/f-stack/dpdk/doc/guides/prog_guide/vhost_lib.rst

   * ``new_device(int vid)``

-    This callback is invoked when a virtio net device becomes ready. ``vid`` is the virtio net device ID.
+    This callback is invoked when a virtio device becomes ready. ``vid`` is the vhost device ID.

   * ``destroy_device(int vid)``

-    This callback is invoked when a virtio net device shuts down (or when the vhost connection is broken).
+    This callback is invoked when a virtio device is paused or shut down.

   * ``vring_state_changed(int vid, uint16_t queue_id, int enable)``

     This callback is invoked when a specific queue's state is changed, for example to enabled or disabled.

+  * ``features_changed(int vid, uint64_t features)``

+    This callback is invoked when the features is changed.
+For example, ``VHOST_F_LOG_ALL`` will be set/cleared at the start/end of live migration, respectively.

+  * ``new_connection(int vid)``

+    This callback is invoked on new vhost-user socket connection.
+If DPDK acts as the server the device should not be deleted before ``destroy_connection`` callback is received.

+  * ``destroy_connection(int vid)``

+    This callback is invoked when vhost-user socket connection is closed.
+    It indicates that device with id ``vid`` is no longer in use and can be safely deleted.

+* ``rte_vhost_driver_disable/enable_features(path, features))``

+  This function disables/enables some features.
+For example, it can be used to disable mergeable buffers and TSO features, which both are enabled by default.

+* ``rte_vhost_driver_start(path)``

+  This function triggers the vhost-user negotiation.
+It should be invoked at the end of initializing a vhost-user driver.

 * ``rte_vhost_enqueue_burst(vid, queue_id, pkts, count)``